dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/image-source-adapter.md

 **Parameters**

-`mode`: One of the `EnumBufferOverflowProtectionMode` that indicates the buffer overflow protection mode.
+`[in] mode`: One of the `EnumBufferOverflowProtectionMode` that indicates the buffer overflow protection mode.

 ### getBufferOverflowProtectionMode